 Melathe: I mean, I think I was just trying to think about your choices here—your decision to opt in. ’Cause you’re not actually doing the executing, but it does strike me that you made a choice here to involve yourself in something you didn’t have to.

-Nur: Well, you know, you cannot solve a problem if you run away from it.
+Nur: Well, you know, you can’t solve a problem if you run away from it.
 You know, that’s what I tell my children, because they’re disgusted with the system here.
 My son—that I told you we went to get the motorcycles—he talks about all the time, “I want to move out of here.
-I want to, you know, move to Canada or New Zealand, or …” And I said to him, “Look, during all the struggle—African Americans’ struggling here, all of the people who were killed, during the civil-rights movement—look how much they accomplished, those who stayed put, those who worked hard.
+I want to, you know, move to Canada or New Zealand or …” And I said to him, “Look, during all the struggle—African Americans’ struggling here, all of the people who were killed, during the civil-rights movement—look how much they accomplished, those who stayed put, those who worked hard.
 Some of the rights we enjoy here is because of their sacrifice.
 You were born here, you belong here, and—and things are going to get better.”
 I have lived here, in Bloomington—forget about anywhere else—longer than I lived anywhere else.
 So although I would enjoy being back in Somalia, my children are here, and my grandchildren are here.
 I’m not going anywhere.
 I’ll contribute to the struggle as much as I can.

 (A lush soundscape enters, like electronic handbells.)